 We have a rigorous in-house health and safety screening for all of our on-site education and work placements.
 This involves working with each placement to make them aware of individual student needs and targets for the duration of the work placement and ensuring that those involved in teaching our students on-site are also aware of special SEN, through detailed pen portraits and observation of lessons.

 We also offer students the opportunity to take part in a range of residential activities throughout their time at Meadowcroft School.

 All visits and off-site activities are risk assessed to ensure they are appropriate and can be managed to suit individual needs.

 How will the school prepare and support my young person to join the school, transfer to college or the next stage of education and life?

 We work closely with each Local Authority to ensure that each pupil will be offered an education which meets their individual needs.

 We offer prospective parents the opportunity to meet the Headteacher and see the school on a working day before deciding whether they want their child to attend.
 Parents and carers may express a preference for Meadowcroft at their child’s Annual Plan Review or when their Plan is initially written.

 Places are then decided by the local authority placing offcer.

 Our current pupils are working on a pupil guide to Meadowcroft for prospective pupils to ‘see’ the school before a visit.
-We are also aiming to ensure that the rst meeting with us takes places at home or at the current school, which means new pupils will have already met at least one member of our sta team when they visit Meadowcroft for the rst time.
+We are also aiming to ensure that the rst meeting with us takes places at home or at the current school, which means new pupils will have already met at least one member of our star team when they visit Meadowcroft for the first time.